pippim/pippim.github.io/_posts/2018/2018-05-23-How-do-you-manage-journald-log-history-on-ubuntu-core-16.md

 ### Keep log file size down with `vacuum`

-I have a monthly `cron` job setup to keep log files down to 200MB in size: https://askubuntu.com/questions/1012912/systemd-logs-journalctl-are-too-large-and-slow/1012913#1012913.
+I have a monthly `cron` job setup to keep log files down to 200MB in size: [Systemd logs (`journalctl`) are too large and slow]({% post_url /2018/2018-03-08-Systemd-logs-(`journalctl`)-are-too-large-and-slow %}).
 This not only decreases storage requirements but speeds up search across all boot logs.

 For example to reduce 312 MB consumption down to 200 MB (or less) use: